tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_1.md

 \pagebreak
 ### Use cases

-At this stage of the process we had not considered to implement use cases in our development approach.
-This was due to us not having our game idea confirmed by the customer, as well as not being aware of the process since the lecture material was not release yet.
-Instead we had user stories as shown in the user story section, which is a similar to a less dressed version of the use cases.
+At this stage of the process, we had not considered implementing use cases in our development approach.
+This was due to us not having our game idea confirmed by the customer, as well as not being aware of the process since the lecture material was not released yet.
+Instead, we had user stories as shown in the user story section, which is similar to a less dressed version of the use cases.

 \pagebreak
 ###  Use cases Tests